zukunft/zukunft.com/docs/code_functions_all.md

             es used in the html code in /html/html_base.php
     \-- url_with_back - section for function url_with_back not yet defined that it should be wrapper for internal refere nces used in the html code in /html/html_base.php
+    \-- page_url - section for function page_url not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
     \-- url_with_token - section for function url_with_token not yet defined that it should be wrapper for internal refe rences used in the html code in /html/html_base.php
     \-- url_api - section for function url_api not yet defined that it should be wrapper for internal references used in